cloudposse/docs/content/release-engineering/codefresh-kubernetes-integration.md

 ![Enter Kubernetes API Details](/assets/c5273c7-Screen_Shot_2018-04-16_at_5.20.30_PM.png)

 {{% dialog type="info" icon="fa fa-book" title="Read More" %}}
-The complete docs for configuring CodeFresh with Kubernetes can be found on their [documentation portal](https://docs.codefresh.io/v1.0/docs/adding-non-gke-kubernetes-cluster).
+The complete docs for configuring Codefresh with Kubernetes can be found on their [documentation portal](https://docs.codefresh.io/v1.0/docs/adding-non-gke-kubernetes-cluster).
 {{% /dialog %}}